PushpenderIndia/DSA_Sheet/Quick70/ques.md

 [Leetcode Link](https://leetcode.com/problems/missing-number/description/)

 ```
+Problem: Check list for one missing number in range [0,n]
 ```

 ```
+Solution Intuition:

-Solution Intuition: Sort Array and then Check Current element
+O(NlogN): Sort Array and then Check Current element with current Index in for loop
+O(N):
 ```

 ```